 Today's processing times

-Online applications received.
+Online applications and corrections received.

 Online access requests received.

 After your application is approved you can download your card to print it or display it on your mobile device.

 - Select the word "Active" next to your name under “Tracking Inbox: Patient Registration.”

 - Click the blue “Print Card” button on the left side of the page to print your card or access it on a mobile device.

 Upcoming changes for patients